Canada Taxes 2024: Federal Tax Brackets, Rates and Credits

 What are income tax brackets?

 Tax brackets are ranges of increasingly higher levels of income used to calculate income tax due.
 Each tax bracket has a specific tax rate applied.
-These tax rates also increase with each higher level tax bracket.
+These tax rates also increase with each higher-level tax bracket.

 In other words, a tax bracket has a tax rate applicable to that set range of income.

-These rates apply to taxable income, which is your total income from Line 15000 less any deductions you may be entitled to.
+These rates apply to taxable income, which is your total income from line 15000, less any deductions you may be entitled to.

-How does Canada’s personal income tax brackets work?
+FAQs about Canada’s personal income tax brackets

 How much federal tax do I have to pay based on my income?

-If your taxable income is less than the $53,359 threshold, your federal marginal tax rate is 15%.
-For example, if your taxable income (after claiming deductions) is $30,000, the federal income tax payable, before factoring in any tax credits, is $4,500.
+If your taxable income is less than the $55,867 threshold, your federal marginal tax rate is 15%.
+For example, if your taxable income (after claiming deductions) is $30,000, the federal income tax payable, before factoring in any tax credits, is $4,500 (.15 x $30,000).

 What are marginal tax rates?